Pagan and Witchy Fiction: 10 Novels You Need to Read

 It’s also giving Plato’s Allegory of the Cave.

 Even without the apparent exploration of Platonic philosophy, this book is a curious puzzle to unlock.
+I devoured this book and its complex shadowy secrets.

 Also, Piranesi has to be one of the most adorable characters in all of fiction.